bjhess/what-i-learned/coders_at_work.md

 _Dan Ingalls_

-"Pair debugging" seems like something we do wells sometimes and could do more of.
+"Pair debugging" seems like something we do well sometimes and we could do more of it.
 [395]

 When asked: Do you have any tips on how to be a good techincal leader?

 * The first thing is being clear about what you're trying to do.
 * Leave it open where they do their part of it.
-* Trust is part of it, trust fo the people that you're working with.
+* Trust is part of it, trust of the people that you're working with.
 The other thing is just confidence.
 When the picture's clear it's easy to be confident about it.
 [403]

 I think it's worth it to take several different computing environments and then pick a problem to solve in them, which either reveals the strengths of the language or encourages you to somehow escape from it.
 [410]